Prevention and Education

 How STDs Damage Fertility

-Which STDs Affect Fertility and How
+Which STDs Cause Fertility Problems — and How

-STD | Fertility impact | Who's at risk |
+STD | Fertility impact | Who is affected |

 |---|---|---|

-Chlamydia | PID, tubal scarring, ectopic pregnancy; sperm DNA damage in men | Women and men |
+Chlamydia | PID, tubal scarring, ectopic pregnancy risk; sperm DNA fragmentation in men | Women and men |

 Gonorrhea | PID, tubal blockage; epididymitis and obstructive azoospermia in men | Women and men |

-Syphilis | Miscarriage, stillbirth, congenital infection if untreated in pregnancy | Primarily pregnancy outcomes |
+Syphilis | Miscarriage, stillbirth, congenital infection if untreated during pregnancy | Pregnancy outcomes primarily |

-Mycoplasma genitalium | PID, tubal damage; associated with reduced sperm motility | Women and men |
+Mycoplasma genitalium | PID and tubal damage similar to chlamydia; reduced sperm motility | Women and men |

-HPV (high-risk strains) | Cervical changes requiring treatment that may affect cervical function | Women primarily |
+HPV (high-risk strains) | Cervical treatment procedures that may affect cervical function | Women primarily |

-Herpes (HSV) | Does not directly impair fertility; neonatal risk during delivery | Pregnancy management |
+Herpes (HSV) | Does not directly impair fertility; managed during pregnancy to protect the newborn | Pregnancy management |

 How Common Is STD-Related Infertility?

-Preconception Screening: The Only Reliable Prevention
+Preconception Screening: The Most Effective Prevention

 If You're Already in Fertility Treatment